flutter/website/json.md

 ---

 It is hard to think of a mobile app that doesn't need to communicate with a web server at some point.
-When making network-connected apps, chances are that we need to consume some good old JSON, sooner or later.
+When making network-connected apps, the chances are that we need to consume some good old JSON, sooner or later.

 In this tutorial, we look into ways of using JSON with Flutter.
-We will go over what JSON solution to use in different scenarios and why.
+We go over what JSON solution to use in different scenarios and why.

 * TOC Placeholder